Oliver Sutton

 oliver.sutton [at] kcl.ac.uk

-- Exploring the potential of flexible new numerical algorithms based on meshes containing general polygonal or polyhedral elements or exotic discrete function spaces.
-Amongst these are adaptive techniques, which automatically modify their fundamental components in response to local indicators of the quality of the simulation.
+• Exploring flexible new numerical algorithms based on meshes of general polygonal or polyhedral elements or exotic discrete function spaces

-For a more detailed description of my research, see my research highlights and list of publications.
+For a more detailed look at some of my research, see my research highlights and list of publications, or get in touch!

 A new pattern-forming mechanism we recently discovered in a biological competition system